CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Network-Layer-Protocols/Monitor-the-OSPF-Service.md

 - **s**: seconds
 - **now**

-For the `between` option, the start (`text-time`) and end time (`text-endtime`) values can be entered as most recent first and least recent second, or vice versa.
+For the `between` option, you can enter the start (`text-time`) and end time (`text-endtime`) values as most recent first and least recent second, or vice versa.
 The values do not have to have the same unit of measure.
 {{%/notice%}}

 ### View Service Status Summary